linussorg/vamos/README.md

+# Important Note: VAMOS is deprecated.
+It's successor, VAMOS+, uses an AI and achieves better results when detecting.
+Go to https://github.com/linussorg/vamos-plus to see the repository.

 ![VAMOS Logo](files/vamos_logo_white.png)

 VAMOS is a software for detecting meteors (shooting stars) in videos.
 In order to detect them in videos, it recognizes moving objects and uses different algorithms to filter out the meteors.